 top of page

-Cowboy painter C.M.
-Russell - lousy student had a vision.
-His savvy wife ran the business while he became a famous western artist
+C.M.
+Russell Museum: Cowboy artist was lousy student with a vision.
+Savvy wife ran the business as he became a famous western artist

 • 3 min read